Financial Reporting Manual

 - As with all foreign private issuers, Canadian foreign private issuers that prepare their financial statements in accordance with IFRS as issued by the IASB need not reconcile to U.S. GAAP.
 Similarly, as with all foreign private issuers, compliance with IFRS as issued by the IASB must be unreservedly and explicitly stated in the notes to the financial statements and in the auditor’s report.
 [Item 17(c) of Form 20-F] (Last updated: 9/30/2011)

-- Beginning with fiscal year 2011, a Canadian company that is not a foreign private issuer must use U.S. GAAP in filings with the SEC.
+- A Canadian company that is not a foreign private issuer must use U.S. GAAP in filings with the SEC.
 The financial statements and selected financial data should be recast into U.S. GAAP for all periods presented in the financial statements.
 (Last updated: 9/30/2009)

 6120.6Foreign private issuers that voluntarily file on domestic forms may file financial statements prepared under home-country GAAP and provide a reconciliation to U.S. GAAP under Item 18 of Form 20-F. Foreign private issuers that voluntarily file on domestic forms may file financial statements prepared under IFRS as issued by the IASB without reconciliation to U.S. GAAP.
 [S-X 4-01(a)(2)] In both cases the filings should prominently disclose that the company meets the foreign private issuer definition but is voluntarily filing on domestic forms.
 (Last updated: 9/30/2009)